Getting Started with CloudGuard Network for AWS

 Security Policy

-A Security PolicyClosed Collection of rules that control network traffic and enforce organization guidelines for data protection and access to resources with packet inspection. package is a collection of different types of policies enforced after you install the policy on the Security Gateways.
+A Security PolicyClosed Collection of rules that control network traffic and enforce organization guidelines for data protection and access to resources with packet inspection. package is a set of different policy types.
+These policies take effect after you install them on the Security Gateways.

 A policy package can have one or more of these policy types: